Spring is the perfect time to take a ride on the Blue Ridge Parkway and enjoy the kaleidoscope of colors delivered by Virginia’s amazing blooms.

 Whether you're cycling, driving, or hiking on this scenic route, spring will be on full display during your adventure.

-Here are 5 spring blooms you can expect to find on the Blue Ridge Parkway around the Roanoke Valley in Virginia's Blue Ridge in the coming weeks.
+Here are 5 spring blooms you can expect to find on the Blue Ridge Parkway around the Roanoke Region in Virginia's Blue Ridge in the coming weeks.